haowu-analyst/haowu-analyst.github.io/_posts/2017-03-20-Notes-on-Spark.md

 * Job outputs are logged in `$SPARK_HOME/work` directory by default.
 * Applications running on a standalone cluster can still access Hadoop files using the full URI `hdfs://<node>:<port>/<path>`.
 * Zookeeper is the best way to go for production-level high availability.

+#### Spark on YARN

+Either `HADOOP_CONF_DIR` or `YARN_CONF_DIR` environment variable must be set to point at the correct Hadoop or YARN config file directory for Spark to run on YARN.

+* Spark can be launched on YARN with one of two modes:
+  - In *cluster* mode, the driver program runs inside an application master process managed by YARN on the cluster.
+The client (the login shell, for example) can go away after submitting the application.
+  - In *client* mode, the driver program runs in the client process.
+The client process must not exit until the application finishes.